 As mentioned, the design has not changed at all and the new Titan Xp is identical to the Titan X. Even the lettering on the card reads Titan X and not Titan Xp.
 This could be due to the fact that NVIDIA is just recycling older parts from their Titan X line.
 The power requirements remain the same as the Titan X and you will need to make sure that you have a high quality 600W power supply to run this behemoth.
 However, any user who will purchase this card will more than likely be running a much higher wattage power supply in any case as there is no need to use a cheap PSU when the card alone costs $1200.

 If you are running the older Titan X then you might be quite annoyed that there are now two newer and more powerful cards on the market.
 However, the 2016 Titan X is still one of the fastest cards on the market and there is no need to upgrade to the newer Titan Xp as your older Titan is still a formidable card.
 While the Titan Xp costs the same as the 2016 Titan X, I would still rather go for the GTX 1080 Ti or I would even consider purchasing two GTX 1080 Ti’s and running them in SLI.
-If you are after a high-end prebuilt gaming PC, then head over to our Best Prebuilt Gaming Desktops guide where you might find your next rig.
+If you are after a high-end gaming PC then head over to our high-end guide where you might find your next rig.